-To open the BDC Method Details window, on the menu bar, choose View, Other Windows, BDC Method Details.
+To open the BDC Method Details window, click on the View menu, click Other Windows, and then click BDC Method Details.

-To view methods in the BDC Method Details window, choose the entity in the BDC Designer.
+To view methods in the BDC Method Details window, select the entity in the BDC Designer.
 The methods of the selected entity appear in the BDC Method Details window.
-If you do not choose an entity in the BDC Designer, the BDC Method Details window displays no information.
+If you do not select an entity in the BDC Designer, the BDC Method Details window displays no information.

 Expand or collapse nodes in the BDC Method Details window to define parameters, instances, and filter descriptors.
 Use the BDC Explorer to define type descriptors.

 The BDC Explorer displays the elements that make up the model.
-To open the BDC Explorer, on the menu bar, choose View, Other Windows, BDC Explorer.
+To open the BDC Explorer, click on the View menu, click Other Windows, and then click BDC Explorer.
 To browse the model, expand nodes in the BDC Explorer.
 Each node represents an element in the XML of the model file.

-As you choose nodes in the BDC Explorer, the properties of each node that you choose appear in the Properties window.
+As you select nodes in the BDC Explorer, the properties of the selected node appear in the Properties window.
 Many of these properties correspond to attributes in the model file.
 You can search the model by using the search box at the top of the BDC Explorer.